 As a countermeasure in cases where you are being bothered by someone behind you, you can swim laterally - even for only a few meters or strokes - and the problem often resolves itself.
 Alternatively - and this has occurred at the professional and competitive levels - you can also simply stop or do some easy backstroke or breaststroke until the offender has passed by you, effectively switching positions on your drafting opponent.

-Photo of swimmers drafting at the European Open Water Swimming Championships by Giorgio Scala.
+Photo of female swimmers drafting off each other at the European Open Water Swimming Championships by Giorgio Scala.

 Copyright © 2014 by World Open Water Swimming Association